Concentrate on the reward, not on the pain and discomfort

 «For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us»(Romans, 8:18).

 In order for us to seize the potential advantages that are hidden in pain and sufferings, we must learn the true nature and essence of sufferings.
-Firstly, our present pains are temporary comparing to eternal torture that awaits every person who lives a life of compromise in pursuit of personal comfort.
-Secondly, our present pain is light comparing to the glory of God that awaits every person who endures pains with dignity.
+Firstly, our present pains are temporary compared to eternal torture that awaits every person who lives a life of compromise in pursuit of personal comfort.
+Secondly, our present pain is light compared to the glory of God that awaits every person who endures pains with dignity.
 By going through the temporary sufferings, we gain eternal glory and joy.
-Temporary sufferings multiply our eternal glory if endured with the right attitude.Such a revelation of the nature of pain and problems helps a person to concentrate on eternity and on eternal reward instead of the fleeting feeling of pain of the moment.
+Temporary sufferings multiply our eternal glory if endured with the right attitude.Such a revelation of the nature of pain and problems helps a person to concentrate on eternity and on the eternal reward instead of the fleeting feeling of pain of the moment.
 Jesus was able to endure constant pressure and torment, because He focused on the reward and not the pain.

 «Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls» (Hebrews, 12:1-3).